-Short Answer is: Not Really
+Short Answer is:

 Just one of the many things that makes Philadelphia so great is the incredibly easy to navigate grid system to our city’s design.
 Tell a Philadelphian a street number or what hundred block an address is and we not only can travel it quickly; but we also have a good idea of right where that property is.